Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 It works in conjunction with the second-level cache to store the result set of queries rather than the actual entities.

-When the same query is executed later with the same parameters, Hibernate retrieves the result set from the query cache, thereby improving performance.
+When the same query is executed again with the same parameters, Hibernate identifies it.
+It retrieves the result set from the query cache.
+This method improves performance.

 94. What are the main caching strategies available in Hibernate?